 NFSA restored and re-released in 2009

 Wake in Fright is a classic from the early days of the 1970s Australian film renaissance.
-The film was restored by the NFSA and re-released in 2009.
+First released in 1971, the film was restored by the NFSA and re-released in 2009.

 It had been thought lost for decades until the film's editor, Anthony Buckley, located the original negatives in Pittsburgh, USA where they were marked 'for destruction'.